CCM19 - Your Cookie Consent Tool

 Also runs as container image

-CCM19 as a download version also runs in Docker / Kubernetes or other containers.
+CCM19 as download version runs of course also in Docker / Kubernetes or other containers.

 Since September 2021 we also deliver a version with MongoDB as database layer - so that data storage can also be done natively in containers and replication is possible without any problems.